rifat328/ChefsKit/README.md

 # ChefsKit
-ChefsKit is a online Ai Bot that can give suggestion for recipe based on what ingredients someone has right now
+ChefsKit is an online AI bot that can give suggestions for recipe based on what ingredients someone has right now